temporalio/documentation/docs/java/activities.md

 ## Throwing Activity errors

-If there is a need to return a checked exception from an Activity, do not add the exception to a method signature but instead re-throw it using the `wrap` method.
+If there is a need to throw a checked Exception from an Activity, your should wrap it using the `Activity.wrap` method and re-throw it.
-The library code will unwrap it automatically when propagating the exception to the caller.
-There is no need to wrap unchecked exceptions, but it is safe to call this method on them.
+There is no need to wrap unchecked Exceptions, but it's safe to do so if you want to.

-The reason for such a design is that returning the originally thrown exception from a remote call (which child Workflow and Activity invocations are) does not allow adding context information regarding a failure, such as Activity and child Workflow Id.
+The reason for such a design is that re-throwing the originally caught Exception from a remote call (such as child Workflows and Activities) does not include failure context information.

-So a stub always throws a subclass of `ActivityFailure` from calls to an Activity and a subclass of `ChildWorkflowFailure` from calls to a child Workflow.
+Wrapping the Exception and re-throwing it will include this context which includes things like Activity and child Workflow Ids for example.

-The original exception is attached as a cause to these wrapper exceptions.
+In addition, when wrapping the checked Exception, the original exception is attached as a cause to the wrapped one, and is not lost.
-So as exceptions are always wrapped adding checked ones to method signature causes more pain than benefit.

-Throws original exception if e is `RuntimeException` or `Error`, it never returns.
-But return type is not empty to be able to use it as:
+Here is an example of catching a checked Exception and wrapping it:

 ```java
 try {